The Adventures of Pinocchio: History

-The Adventures of Pinocchio is a story about an animated puppet, boys who turn into donkeys, and other fairy tale devices.
-The setting of the story is the Tuscan area of Italy.
-It was a unique literary marriage of genres for its time.
-The story's Italian language is peppered with Florentine dialect features, such as the protagonist's Florentine name.
+The Adventures of Pinocchio incorporates elements similar to that of fairy tales, as it is a story about an animated puppet and boys who turn into donkeys.
+The story is set in the Tuscan area of Italy, and features Italian language peppered with Florentine dialect features, such as the protagonist's Florentine name.

 As a young man, Collodi joined the seminary.
 However, the cause of Italian unification (Risorgimento) usurped his calling, as he took to journalism as a means of supporting the Risorgimento in its struggle with the Austrian Empire.
 In the 1850s, Collodi began to have a variety of both fiction and non-fiction books published.
 Once, he translated some French fairy-tales so well that he was asked whether he would like to write some of his own.
 In 1848, Collodi started publishing Il Lampione, a newspaper of political satire.
 With the founding of the Kingdom of Italy in 1861, Collodi ceased his journalistic and militaristic activities and began writing children's books.

 Collodi wrote a number of didactic children's stories for the recently unified Italy, including Viaggio per l'Italia di Giannettino ("Little Johnny's voyage through Italy"; 1876), a series about an unruly boy who undergoes humiliating experiences while traveling the country, and Minuzzolo (1878).
 In 1881, he sent a short episode in the life of a wooden puppet to a friend who edited a newspaper in Rome, wondering whether the editor would be interested in publishing this "bit of foolishness" in his children's section.
 The editor did, and the children loved it.

 The Adventures of Pinocchio was originally published in serial form in the Giornale per i bambini, one of the earliest Italian weekly magazines for children, starting from 7 July 1881.
 In the original, serialized version, Pinocchio dies a gruesome death: hanged for his innumerable faults, at the end of Chapter 15.
 At the request of his editor, Collodi added chapters 16–36, in which the Fairy with Turquoise Hair rescues Pinocchio and eventually transforms him into a real boy, when he acquires a deeper understanding of himself, making the story more suitable for children.
 In the second half of the book, the maternal figure of the Blue-haired Fairy is the dominant character, versus the paternal figure of Geppetto in the first part.
 In February 1883, the story was published in a single book with huge success.

 Children's literature was a new idea in Collodi's time, an innovation in the 19th century.
 Thus in content and style it was new and modern, opening the way to many writers of the following century.